thefrontside/microstates/README.md

 //> true
 ```

-Those familiar with functional programming might recognize this as a flatMap operation.
-It is not required for you to understand Monads to use Microstates transitions.
-If you're interested in learning about the primitives of functional programming, you may checkout [funcadelic.js](https://github.com/cowboyd/funcadelic.js).
-Microstates uses Funcadelic under the hood.
+> *Pro tip*: Microstates will never require you to understand Monads in order to use transitions, but if you're interested in learning about the primitives of functional programming that power Microstates, you may want to checkout [funcadelic.js](https://github.com/cowboyd/funcadelic.js).

 ## Transition scope

-For Microstates to be composable, they must work the same as a root Microstate or composed into another Microstate.
+Microstate are composable, and they work exactly the same no matter what other microstate they're a part of.
 For this reason, Microstate transitions only have access to their own transitions and the transitions of the Microstates that are composed into them.
 They do not have access to their context.
 This is similar to how components work.
 The parent component can render a child component and pass data to them.
 The children components do not have direct access to the parent component.
 Same in Microstates.

 # State Machines